My goal was to have at least one name

 December 2, 1976, Goderich, Ontario.
 Figure

-skating is her 1st love.
-Her heroine was 1988
+skating is her first love.
+Her heroine was the 1988

 Jennifer won the Canadian Junior Championship in